‘Alright, mate?’ I said, as Half-life answered one of his phones.

 I’ve come to the conclusion that it’s primarily a term with which to bash the young.
 Take the following: Hipsters look weird; hipsters have taken over; hipsters are lefties and dreamers; hipsters want to change the world.
 Now read those sentences again substituting ‘young people’ for ‘hipsters’.

 See?
 My guess is it looks like they’re having more fun than us and we’re just jealous.
 Tellingly, no one under 30 uses the term.
 Yes, that’s right, hipsters don’t even know we’re talking about them.

-No, Peckham’s renaissance is not down to hipsters or any other subculture, they’re just a by-product.
+No, Peckham’s renaissance is not down to hipsters or any other subculture, they’re just along for the ride.
 It’s down to the Holly Grove conservation area, the Peckham Society, the Bellenden renewal area, EU funding, new architecture, the CLF, Peckham Vision, Southwark Council’s Area Action Plan and the arrival of the London Overground.
 Yeah, pretty dry stuff, right?
 Which is why I got it all out of the way in one paragraph, plus this sentence on the end.

 But happily the story of Peckham’s rise from the ashes as a new destination can also be told through the medium of booze – or more accurately, bars.
 It’s a story that begins with one bar in particular: Bar, erm, Story.

 Back in 2002, more than a decade before the London Overground arrived, connecting Peckham to Dalston and Shoreditch, a planning application went in to Southwark Council to change the use of a railway arch on the parched drylands of Blenheim Grove from a packing depot to a cafe.
 Southwark Council said yes and Bar Story was born.